Pin It

 Equipment You'll Need

-Flat griddle or large skillet
+Flat griddle or large cast iron skillet

-For pressing the bread lightly and flipping
+For pressing the bread firmly and flipping without tearing

 Love this recipe?
 Share it!